privacyidea/pi-authenticator/README.md

 We use the [Flutter](https://flutter.dev/) framework for developing our application.
 This enables us to use a single code base for both Android and iOS, for development itself we use [Android Studio](https://developer.android.com/studio) with the official [Flutter plugin](https://github.com/flutter/flutter-intellij).

+The app can be build for android by running `flutter build apk [--release | --debug]` at the root of the project, for building the iOS version the command is `flutter build ipa`.
+Building for iOS requires to run this on an Apple device.
+For testing purposes the application can be run in release mode by running `flutter run --release`.

+For serializing the model of this application (i.e., the tokens) we use generated files.
+If the model was changed, run the script `update_serialization.sh` to update the generated files.

 # Tests

 Tests are located under `app/test`.
 These can be run from within Android Studio, if the necessary plugins are installed or directly by running `flutter test` at the root of the project.
 For additional information please view the official [Flutter documentation](https://flutter.dev/docs/testing).